2.d) Standard Model and Global Mechanics

 The presence in Global Mechanics of an essential particle, or unbreakable reticular structure of matter throughout the universe, which could be considered as a type of gravitational aether with mechanical properties and which provides matter and supports the energy of all the remaining particles.

-Global aether does not have a known spatial physical limit (3 dimensions), nor time constraints (absolute time)
+Global aether does not have a known spatial physical limit –three dimensions–, nor time constraints –absolute time.

 The great mass of bosons

-The great mass that the W and Z bosons have – which is some 160,000 times that of the electron, or 80 times that of the proton – indicates that at high energy levels, the mass of the proton or of the neutron is quite a bit higher than in normal conditions.
-Regardless of the mathematical models used in Physics by Quantum Mechanics, we could assume that the nucleons will have acquired this mass by means of a successive absorption of photons, thereby confirming the increase of mass with energy.
+The great mass that the W and Z bosons have –which is some 160,000 times that of the electron, or 80 times that of the proton– indicates that at high energy levels, the mass of the proton or of the neutron is quite a bit higher than in normal conditions.
+Regardless of the mathematical models used in Physics by Quantum Mechanics, we could assume that the nucleons will have acquired this mass by means of a successive absorption of photons, thereby confirming the increase of mass with energy –in contradiction with General Relativity.

 The graviton and the Higgs boson